Jerusalem • Bethlehem • Nazareth • Galilee • Capernaum • & more...

 Day 1: You will depart from your hometown airport in the United States.

 Day 2: Upon arrival, you will be met at the airport by one of our local tour guides and head to our hotel by deluxe motor coach.
-Once you get settled into your hotel room, we will have a brief orientation meeting, followed by an opening night meal, including red and white wine, and time to acclimate to our new surroundings.
+Once you get settled into your hotel room, we will have a brief orientation meeting, followed by an opening night meal, and time to acclimate to our new surroundings.
 We will stay overnight in Jerusalem.

 Day 7: After breakfast we will check out of the hotel and travel at a slow pace to the Jordan River.
 There we will go to the Public Place of Baptism where you will have an opportunity to renew your Baptismal vows if desired.
-We will arrive in Galilee and get checked into the hotel, followed by dinner with red and white wine and time to relax before turning in for the night.
+We will arrive in Galilee and get checked into the hotel, followed by dinner and time to relax before turning in for the night.

 Day 8: We will start the morning with breakfast at the hotel, followed by a cruise across the Sea of Galilee from Tiberias to Capharnaum, the town where Jesus carried out the major part of His Ministry.
 First, we will visit the Boat of Jesus Museum where a boat dated from the first century, the time of Christ, is displayed.
 This amazing and breathtaking discovery was made in 1984.
 The next stop on the day’s journey will be a visit to Capharnaum.
 It was here that Jesus told Peter and Andrew "Follow me and I will make you fishers of men (Matthew 4:12-22), and He made the promise of the Eucharist (John 6:22-71).
 Next we will visit the excavations and St. Peter's Church before we continue to visit the Church of the Primacy of St. Peter (John 21:1-14).
 Then we will move on to Tabgha, the site where Christ fed the 5,000 with five loaves and two fish (John 6:1-13).
 Finally, we will proceed to the Mount of Beatitudes which commemorates the Sermon on the Mount (Matthew 5:1-12).
 We will return to our hotel for another delicious dinner, of course, including red and white wine in Galilee .